openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 When ecosystem policies require Issuer Authentication to a higher level than possible with TLS alone, signed Credential Issuer Metadata as specified in Section 11.2.3 in [@!OIDF.OID4VCI]
 MUST be supported by both the Wallet and the Issuer.
 Key resolution to validate the signed Issuer Metadata MUST be supported using the `x5c` JOSE header parameter as defined in [@!RFC7515].
+In this case, the X.509 certificate of the trust anchor MUST NOT be included in the `x5c` JOSE header of the signed request.
+The X.509 certificate signing the request MUST NOT be self-signed.

 If the Issuer supports Credential Configurations that require key binding, as indicated by the presence of `cryptographic_binding_methods_supported`, the `nonce_endpoint` MUST be present in the Credential Issuer Metadata.